Denji (Chainsaw Man): Creation

 Compared to his work on Fire Punch, Tatsuki Fujimoto wrote Denji to be a more emotional character than Agni, the main protagonist of the former work.
 Fujimoto felt it best to write Denji with part of his own personality, and in turn wrote Denji to have masochistic tendencies.
 When Fujimoto first created Chainsaw Man, he had the idea of a protagonist who, whenever he pulled a cord, could sprout a chainsaw from his head; Fujimoto then shaped the narrative and Denji's character from there.
 Fujimoto's editor was hesitant to make Denji the protagonist, believing a hero who fought with chainsaws could easily be mistaken for a villain; however, he and Fujimoto worked around this initial misunderstanding.
 Denji and Pochita's relational dynamic was inspired by Finn the Human and Jake the Dog from Adventure Time as Fujimoto was a fan of them.
+The final fight between Denji and Makima was based on the novel Kizumonogatari between Koyomi Araragi and Kiss-shot Acerola-orion Heart-under-blade.

 Writer Hiroshi Seko found the series' charm to be how Denji is only interested into having meals and dating women which contrasts other series he saw.
 Manabu Otsuka enjoyed the focus of Denji, Aki and Power as Fujimoto is able to highlight the bond the characters form while living together.
 In adapting the manga, the team made sure the body language of Denji and Makima was properly executed.

-Yuji Kaku, author of Hell's Paradise: Jigokuraku and a former assistant of Fujimoto's, took note of similarity between Denji's character with Fujimoto himself stating that his crass way of speaking is “completely that” of Fujimoto: “there are times when Fujimoto-sensei will speak exactly the same as Denji."
+Yuji Kaku, author of Hell's Paradise: Jigokuraku and a former assistant of Fujimoto's, took note of similarity between Denji's character with Fujimoto himself stating that his crass way of speaking is "completely that" of Fujimoto: "there are times when Fujimoto-sensei will speak exactly the same as Denji."
 Kaku felt that the way chainsaws are "just stuck onto [Denji]" was done on purpose, so it did not feel natural.
 Kaku also took note of Denji's design as Chainsaw Man and how Fujimoto focused on simplicity in his design without adding a "bit more" when it came to the blades, as well as how Fujimoto incorporates comedy into his designs.
 Denji was Kaku's favorite character from Chainsaw Man and he drew an illustration of Denji to commemorate him.